ManticoreGamesInc/platform-documentation/src/tutorials/modeling_basics.md

 ![ModelingBasics](../img/ModelingBasics/image9.png "Modeling Screenshot"){: .center loading="lazy" }

 The blueberries use the **"Snow 01"** material, the raspberries use "**Clear Coat Reflector Triangle 01**", and the banana slices are "**Birch Leaves 01**" with a decal and small spheres added to them.
-You wouldn't think each of these materials on their own could be used for fruit - but with the right shape and color they are very convincing!
+You wouldn't think each of these materials on their own could be used for fruit - but with the right shape and color they are very convincing.

 It's important to remember your player will most likely not be viewing your creations up close - even if they aren't 100% realistic chances are it will go unnoticed.

 From far away you can't even tell the raspberries use "**Clear Coat Reflector Triangle 01**".

 Try adding your own garnishes using the techniques we used to make the pancakes.
 Maybe some orange wedges or a side of hash browns?
-Share your creation on on the `#showcase` channel in Core's :fontawesome-brands-discord: [Creator Discord](https://forums.coregames.com/t/discord-server/66/) so others can see what you made!
+Share your creation on the `#showcase` channel in Core's :fontawesome-brands-discord: [Creator Discord](https://forums.coregames.com/t/discord-server/66/) so others can see what you made.

 ## Summary